paruls101/LegalVoiceTutor/README.md

 ```bash
 streamlit run app.py
 ```
+if that does not work use
+streamlit run app.py --server.headless true
+This will skip the "enter your email" prompt that Streamlit shows on the very first run

 It'll open in your browser.
-Click "Process Raw Notes" in the sidebar first to read your files, then just hit Start Quiz and start talking.
+It should indicate if it does not detect OpenAI or ElevenLabs keys.
+Click "Process Raw Notes" in the sidebar first to read your files (this will take a while if you upload a lot of notes), then just hit Start Quiz and start talking.

 ## For Reviewers